eventodb-hq/eventodb/golang/README.md

 ## Development

-This Golang backend is designed to work alongside the original PostgreSQL-based Message DB implementation found in the `../database/` directory.
+This Golang backend is designed to work alongside the original PostgreSQL-based EventoDB implementation found in the `../database/` directory.
 It provides a REST API and SSE-based subscriptions for event streaming.